Assam AHSEC Result 2022 (Out): Check Important Details

 Try your hand at a crossword puzzle once you’ve finished studying English.
 Increase the complexity of the problems you attempt gradually.
 After you’ve completed this exercise, take a break and come back to it with a topic you’re more familiar with.

-It’s frequently claimed that match practise is the best kind of practice.
+It’s frequently claimed that match practice is the best kind of practice.
 Solve one sample question paper every day, preferably from 10 a.m. to 1 p.m., in a setting that is as near to that of your test centre as possible.
 After you’ve finished the paper, use the marking scheme to grade yourself.

 So, before you begin studying, take a stroll in the park or meditate for 15 minutes using yoga positions such as the Lotus Pose.
 Yoga and other types of exercise/meditation might help you relax and concentrate better.